-250%.
-About 17 million nuclear medicine examinations were carried out yearly in the 1970s, a figure which leapt to 35 million (+200%) in the early years of this millennium.
+• the number of radiological examinations rose from 1.6 to 4 billion between 1993 and 2008, i.e. an increase of some 150%.
+About 17 million nuclear medicine examinations were carried out yearly in the 1970s, a figure which leapt to 35 million (+100%) in the early years of this millennium.

-• the dose share due to computed tomography (CT) represents 42% of medical exposures in 2008, compared with 34% in 2000, while in developed countries the share of CT examinations is 8% and the associated dose represents 47% of medical exposures.
+• the share of the dose due to computed tomography (CT) represents 42% of medical exposures in 2008, compared with 34% in 2000, while in developed countries the share of CT examinations is 8% and the associated dose represents 47% of medical exposures.

-The effective average dose per inhabitant in France resulting from radiological examinations for diagnostic purposes has been reassessed: between 2002 and 2007, it increased from 0.83 to 1.3 mSv per year per inhabitant (the last exposure data update, published by the IRSN and the InVS in April 2010, is based on information relating to 2007).
+The average effective dose per inhabitant in France resulting from radiological examinations for diagnostic purposes has been reassessed: between 2002 and 2007 it increased from 0.83 to 1.3 mSv per year per inhabitant (the last exposure data update, published by the IRSN and the InVS in April 2010, is based on information relating to 2007).

-Conventional radiology represents the largest number of examinations (63%), but in terms of exposure, CT scans account for almost 58% of the doses delivered to patients (diagram 7).
+Conventional radiology represents the largest number of examinations (63 %), but in terms of exposure, CT scans account for almost 58% of the doses delivered to patients (diagram 7).

-In 2007, the overall number of procedures and the average effective dose per inhabitant increased with age (diagrams 8, 9 and 10):
+In 2007, the overall number of procedures and the average effective dose per inhabitant increased with age (diagrams 6 and 7):